oVirt/ovirt-site/source/feature/separate-reports-host.html.md

 If dwh and reports are to be setup together on machine B, we need to make sure that setup recognizes that somehow, so that the reports plugin has access to needed info.
 Perhaps we'll decide to postpone that option - if we do, user will have to first setup dwh then reports.

-# Migrating an existing DWH and Reports installation
+# Migrating an existing DWH and Reports local installation

 For migration of an existing local installation of DWH and Report to a different server please refer to [Migration_of_local_DWH_Reports_to_remote](Features/Migration_of_local_DWH_Reports_to_remote)